 Negotiation and perception

 Companies have a number of tricks up their sleeves to enhance their negotiating position.
 One is to call their employees “family”.
-Most families do not operate on a transactional basis.
 However, when there is a business downturn and the company has to choose between keeping excess labour and losing money, that notion of family usually dissipates.
+Framing workplaces as “families” obscures transactional realities to the detriment of the worker.
+Only when the employer is compelled to sacrifice do they often reveal the prioritisation of profits over loyalty.

 Another tactic is company loyalty and passion.
 Some extoll passion as the reason why you should join them.
 People who feel they are making the world a better place have an extra incentive to cling on to a job, even if they could be making more.